jcsibajam/sf_hate_crimes/README.md

 ## Justification of the research

 San Francisco is known for its diversity and inclusivity, but hate crimes still occur, affecting the safety and well-being of many communities.
-This project is important because it helps uncover who is most at risk and how these crimes have changed over time.
+This project is important because it helps uncover who is most at risk and how these crimes have changed over time by:

-### Why This Study Matters

 **Identifying the Most Vulnerable:** Understanding which groups are most frequently targeted can provide valuable insight into the risks they face and highlight areas where more protection and support are needed.\
 **Recognizing Patterns Over Time:** Looking at data from the past few years can reveal trends in hate crimes, offering a clearer picture of when and where these incidents are most likely to happen.

 By exploring these patterns, this research contributes to a deeper understanding of hate crimes in San Francisco, helping to inform discussions about safety and social justice.

+## Literature Review

+Literature Review will be here

+## Notebooks

+### Analysis 1 Investigated Hate Crimes

+### Analysis 2 Incident Reports

+## Conclusion

+Conclusion will be here

+## Next Steps

+Next Steps will be here

+## References

+References will be here